WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 Upon connection, the connector must send a HELLO frame which establishes the protocol version and includes some descriptive metadata about the script as well as a preconfigured nonce called a cookie.
 These fields allows the Wallaroo worker to determine if it belongs with to the application or cluster and if so, how to route application messages.

-The cookie is optional and can have it's length set to zero if you haven't configured one somewhere <sup>C0</sup>.
+The cookie is optional and can have its length set to zero if you haven't configured one somewhere <sup>C0</sup>.
 This will be default for easy development but it'll be encouraged to be used in a deployed cluster to prevent accidental and unwanted connections from being made, especially in the case where more than one cluster may be run.
 It is not a strong security mechanism by itself but designing by the rule of defense in depth, this becomes a reasonable mitigation.

 In response to the HELLO frame, the worker should send either an OK frame or an ERROR frame.
 ERRORs will include a short reason meant for the programmer or operator.
 OK frames will include the initial credit count.